Taking risks releases productive forces

 - Routine is everything: While I always carefully examined the climbing routes, our guide Valérie quickly climbed over the slippery stones like a weasel, as if she had never done anything else.
 I have realized how important routine is in such situations: it leads to more security and less fear.
 You just have to be careful not to tempt her to become frivolous again because you feel too safe.

-- Healthy selfishness is better for that Team: We climbed in a group of five, and I honestly was a little afraid to stop the others, who had more experience.
-So I hurried a little bit, slouched, slipped - and then I hit the rock.
-Fortunately, nothing happened except for a scratched elbow.
-However, at that moment I learned that too much consideration for others can sometimes be harmful for the entire team - in the case described, it took longer.
-It is important to correctly assess your own abilities and weaknesses, not to be pushed and to take the time you need to achieve the best for all results.
+- Healthy selfishness is better for that Team: We climbed in a group of five and, to be honest, I was a little scared of stopping the others, who all had more experience.
+Therefore, at one point I hurried a little, slipped, slipped - and already it hit me against the rock.
+Fortunately, nothing happened except for a scraped elbow.
+Nevertheless, at that moment I learned that too much consideration for others can sometimes be harmful for the entire team - in the case described, it took longer.
+It is important to correctly assess your own abilities and weaknesses, not to let yourself be rushed and to take the time it takes to achieve the best result for everyone.

 Conclusion: What do you learn when you overcome your fears?

 Overall, on my canoyning tour, I learned that it is a valuable experience to overcome your initial fears and skepticism and to try something new.

 Various factors then help you achieve your goal better.
 Overcoming fears makes you productive and leads to better results, as I've found.